How To Write a Cannabis Cultivation Business Plan

 A cannabis cultivation business plan is a requirement for state licensure — and a critical tool for running your business and getting investors on board.

-This post explores the unique considerations of commercial cannabis business plans: which elements to include, budgetary considerations, and how to make your plan a functional document that will streamline and safeguard your cannabis company.
+This post explores the unique considerations of commercial cannabis business plans: which elements to include, budgetary considerations, and how to make your plan a functional document to streamline and safeguard your cannabis company.
 Note: You may have other elements of your business (like retail) that aren’t included in this article.
 For simplicity’s sake, it focuses on cultivators who sell wholesale to third parties.

 What is a Cannabis Cultivation Business Plan?